Alexandre-Silva/ADM/README.md

 use some helper functions to prevent polluting the shell's environment.
 TODO: put example

+## Configurations

+### Envrionment vars

+- ADM\_INSTALL\_DIR: The folder in which setup.sh files are given to create temporary files and alike.
+Note that each setup file is given its own dir, e.g. foo.setup.sh uses $ADM\_INSTALL\_DIR/foo/

 # Important notes
 The prefix ```'adm_*'``` is reserved for internal ADM functions.
 However you will note that no function is exported to the shell environment even tought $ADM/adm.sh is sourced.
 This is because internally, ADM dinamically unsets *all* functions with that prefix.